eric-sundquist/eric-sundquist/README.md

  👀 I’m interested in coding, the outdoors and climbing

- 🌱 I’m a fullstack web developer
+ 🌱 I’m a fullstack web developer working in Chamonix, French Alps.

  🎓 Former student at Linnaeus University.
   Bsc degree in Computer Science, Web development